A swollen, painful second toe often means capsulitis — treat it early or watch the toe drift.

 Why Choose Balance Foot & Ankle Specialist in Howell and Bloomfield Hills?

 Our skilled podiatrists combine advanced techniques, personalized care, and proven treatments to successfully relieve second toe pain caused by capsulitis, Freiberg disease, and related conditions.
-With state-of-the-art facilities, a focus on patient education, and compassionate support, we’ve become the trusted choice for comprehensive foot and ankle care in Southeast Michigan.
+With current-generation facilities, a focus on patient education, and compassionate support, we’ve become the trusted choice for comprehensive foot and ankle care in Southeast Michigan.
 We’re dedicated to restoring your comfort and helping you walk with confidence again.
 Book Your Podiatrist Visit Now

 More Podiatrist-Recommended Foot Health Essentials